TimDaiber/Data-Representation-and-Querying-Project-2015/README.md

 Heading | Description
 ---------|-----------
-"State" | The State the crime has occured in.
+"X" | The State the crime has occured in.
-"Murder" | The Type of crime (Statistic arrests per 100.000).
+"Y" | The Type of crime (Statistic arrests per 100.000).
+"ObjectID" | Crime that occured Assault (Statistic arrests per 100.000).
+"Name" | The amount of urban population that persides in the state.
+"Type" | Crime that occured Rape (Statistic arrests per 100.000).
+"NO_SPACES" | Crime that occured Assault (Statistic arrests per 100.000).
+"Lat" | The amount of urban population that persides in the state.
+"Long" | Crime that occured Rape (Statistic arrests per 100.000).
-"Assault" | Crime that occured Assault (Statistic arrests per 100.000).
+"EastITM" | Crime that occured Assault (Statistic arrests per 100.000).
-"Urban Population" | The amount of urban population that persides in the state.
+"NorhtITM" | The amount of urban population that persides in the state.
-"Rape" | Crime that occured Rape (Statistic arrests per 100.000).
+"EastIG" | Crime that occured Rape (Statistic arrests per 100.000).
+"NorthIG" | Crime that occured Assault (Statistic arrests per 100.000).

 [Apps4gaps](http://apps4gaps.ie/) have asked you design a simple API to any of their datasets.